How to Pack Books When Moving

 Donate to a library

 - If you don’t want to go through the hassle of selling your books, you can donate them to your local library.
-You can also start a “free library” in your local neighborhood, and put your books there to share with others.
+You can also start a “little free library” in your local neighborhood, and put your books there to share with others.

 Trade with a friend